 It’s also important to have different forms for each use case, so you can easily filter the emails and be more efficient.

-It has more than a million active installs with 2300+ five star reviews.
-There is also a free version called WPForms lite that you can try.
+It has more than 6 million active installs with 12,000+ five-star reviews.
+There is also a free version called WPForms Lite that you can try.